amarquand/PCNtoolkit/README.md

 source activate <env_name>
 ```

+### Install nutpie and numba from conda-forge

+```
+conda install nutpie numba -c conda-forge
+```

-#### Install torch
+#### Install torch from pytorch.org

 Use the command that you get from the command builder here: https://pytorch.org/get-started/locally/.
 This will ensure you do not install the CUDA version of torch if your pc does not have a GPU.
 We also recommend that you use the `conda` option.

-### Install nutpie using conda

-```
-conda install nutpie numba -c conda-forge
-```

 #### Install PCNtoolkit